 Stripe’s overall visual brand is gripping and unique – not what you’d expect from a payments processing software company.
 Their strong emphasis on design shows that Stripe cares about User Experience.

-You can immediately guess that Stripe is probably SaaS due to their prominent call-to-action above the fold, emphasis on visual design, product imagery, conversion copywriting techniques and use of bright colours.
+You can immediately guess that Stripe is probably SaaS due to their prominent call-to-action above the fold, emphasis on visual design, product imagery and conversion copywriting techniques.

 The knowledge base is on brand with the main website but Stripe has gone for a plain and more utilitarian look.
 The blue and white colour palette keeps the interface calm and where they do highlight important information, they pick a subtle green.

 Stripe warning for creating a charge